Mzuzu Airport

 Mzuzu Airport (IATA: ZZU, ICAO: FWUU) is an airport serving Mzuzu, the capital city of the Northern Region of the Republic of Malawi.

 Facilities

 The airport resides at an elevation of 4115 ft above mean sea level.
 It has one runway designated 17/35 with a bitumen surface measuring 1600 × 19 m.

+Accidents and incidents

+On 10 June, 2024, a plane carrying the vice president of Malawi, Saulos Chilima, attempted to land in Mzuzu from Lilongwe.
+It turned back due to poor visibility and later crashed, killing all onboard.